 Obtaining dollars or colones before your trip to Costa Rica

 There is no reason to change money to Colones in advance, plus it is very unlikely that any US or British bank would have Colones.
 We recommend taking some cash in $US dollars.
 Bring $20 bills or smaller as larger denominations are harder to spend due to problems with counterfeiting.
-We do not recommend changing money at the airport on arrival as you will get a very bad rate.
+We do not recommend changing money at the airport at the start of your Costa Rica guided tour package as you will get a very bad rate.

 How to Obtain dollars or colones in Costa Rica?